datalad/datalad-blog/content/posts/annex-nextcloud/index.md

   git clone $PUBLIC_URL ds-clone-2
 ```

-Because webdav and webdav-public remain technically two separate remotes, getting from the origin at this point would try to use the owner's URL for getting data (even though we cloned through the public URL).
+Because nextcloud and nextcloud-public remain technically two separate remotes, getting from the origin at this point would try to use the owner's URL for getting data (even though we cloned through the public URL).
 The recipient still needs to enable the -public remote after cloning.

 ```sh
 cd ds-clone-2